 The study, published in the journal Environment International, analyzed data from some 900 young people between the ages of 10 and 24 with brain tumors, most of them neuroepithelial.
 It also analyzed 1,900 controls from 14 countries, who were matched with the cases on date of diagnosis, study region, gender and age.

-Participants and parents completed a questionnaire about the history of wireless device use, data whose quality was evaluated with two validation studies.
+Participants and parents completed a questionnaire regarding the history of wireless device use, data whose quality was evaluated with two validation studies.
 To do this, records were obtained from the operators and the installation of an application to record their actual use for four weeks.

 Instead, he added that the results seem to be explained “by the uncertainty in the reported use when it is not the cases or controls themselves who answer the interview,” but the parents, and also the symptoms of cancer before diagnosis can affect the use of the cell phone of the cases.